MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.5_environments.rst

 First of all, we import all the required classes: NumPy for working with the array, the Environment interface and the MDPInfo structure, which contains the basic information about the Environment.

-Given that we will implement a simple visualization, we will import also the viewer class, which is a Pygame wrapper, that can be used to render easily RL environments.
+Given that we are implementing a simple visualization function, we import also the viewer class, which is a Pygame wrapper, that can be used to render easily RL environments.